Studies suggest that a different form of intracranial hypertension may be common in chronic fatigue syndrome (ME/CFS), fibromyalgia and migraine.

 Hulens suggests other testing including: sensory testing using a pin-prick test, strength testing, knee and Achilles tendon reflexes tests, a tandem gait test, an MRI revision to detect possible nerve root dilations and TCs, NCS/EMG, and measurement of the retinal nerve layer thickness using an optical microscope.

-The 2016 Markey Lancet review states that symptoms are very variable.
+The 2016 Markey Lancet review states that the symptoms of IIH are very variable.
 Hulens asserts that many of the symptoms in ME/CFS and FM could be explained by high cerebral spinal fluid pressures.
 He calls the condition “chronic postural idiopathic cerebrospinal hypertension” – apparently because when you stand, your pain usually worsens.
 Standing or sitting up causes the sleeves of the nerve roots across your spine fill up with cerebral spinal fluid, putting pressure on the nerves and causing everything from facial pain to gut pain to leg pain.
 Even the cognitive issues could come into play.
 Hulens also believes that leaky blood/brain barrier, in conIunction with high CSF pressures, causes issues in the brain.

 - Stiff Neck – Upper body pain is very common in both ME/CFS and FM.
 Hulens believes this symptom occurs when the CSF fluid stretches the spinal nerve sheaths at the back of the head and neck, causing the spinal nerves to exit the spinal cord and touch the muscle tissue (ouch!).